Come Together: Ike & Tina Turner version

 A month after the original version by the Beatles was released, Ike & Tina Turner began performing their rendition of "Come Together," most notably at Madison Square Garden in November 1969.
-Due to the public response to their live performances, a studio version was released on Minit Records in December 1969.
-The single, also credited to the Ikettes, reached number 57 on the Billboard Hot 100 and number 21 on the Billboard R&B Singles chart.
+Due to the public response to their live performances, Minit Records rushed the release of a studio version.
+The single, also credited to the Ikettes, was released in December 1969.
+It reached number 57 on the Billboard Hot 100 and number 21 on the Billboard R&B Singles chart.
 The B-side features another soul-infused rock cover, "Honky Tonk Women" by the Rolling Stones.

-"Come Together" is the lead single from Ike & Tina Turner's 1970 album Come Together.
+"Come Together" is the lead single from Ike & Tina Turner's 1970 album of the same name.
 The song has been released on various compilations, including Greatest Hits (1976), Proud Mary: The Best of Ike & Tina Turner (1991), and The Ike & Tina Turner Story: 1960–1975 (2007).
 A live version was recorded at L'Olympia in Paris on 30 January 1971, and released later that year on their live album Live in Paris.